QuantumFusion-network/spec/docs/NOMT/support_keys_and_prefix_impl_proposal.md

 - https://layerzero.network/publications/QMDB_13Jan2025_v1.0.pdf

 ## Possible solution for (2)
-: warning Pseudo code can be changed & corrected while we are develop & test the solution as well as performance section.
+::warning: Pseudo code can be changed & corrected while we are develop & test the solution as well as performance section.
 ### Pseudo code